ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 |                                |                           |
 ~~~
 {: #anonymous title="Example message flow in an anonymous deployment.
 Users
-request their own label from the Transparency Log and provide the serialized
+request their own label from the transparency log and provide the serialized
 response, functioning as a credential, in encrypted messages to other users.
 Required monitoring is provided proactively." }

 ## Out-of-Band Communication

-It is sometimes possible for a Transparency Log to present forked views of data
+It is sometimes possible for a transparency log to present forked views of data
 to different users.
 This means that, from an individual user's perspective, a
 log may appear to be operating correctly in the sense that all of a user's
 requests succeed and proofs verify correctly.
-However, the Transparency Log has
+However, the transparency log has
 presented a view to the user that's not globally consistent with what it has
 shown other users.
 As such, the log may be able to change a label's value
 without the label's owner becoming aware.